leadpony/justify/README.md

 ### Minimum Setup

-This software is available in the [Maven Central Repository] and the following `dependency` element should be added to your `pom.xml`.
+This software is available in the [Maven Central Repository] and the following dependency should be added to your build.

+*Maven*
 ```xml
 <dependency>
     <groupId>org.leadpony.justify</groupId>